 Many landowners have responsibilities to maintain watercourses on their land so that it doesn’t flood or increase the risk of flooding elsewhere.
 There are various methods of flood management that landowners can apply, with lots of advice and support available to them.
 From gravel management to upstream management, multiple benefits can be gained from managing your land and its flood risk.

 You will own a watercourse if it runs on, through, beneath, or forms the boundary of your land.
 This is also often termed ‘riparian ownership’.
 If the watercourse forms the boundary of your land you will usually own it up to its centre.
 However, you will need to check your title deeds on the land registry to confirm exact ownership.

 If you require advice about owning a watercourse you should contact the relevant risk management authority (RMA), which is:

 If you own a watercourse you are responsible for ensuring that water flows through it naturally, and for maintaining it by removing blockages that may impede the flow of water or cause flooding.
-You have no responsibility to proactively reduce the risk of flooding from the watercourse.
+However, you have no responsibility to proactively reduce the risk of flooding from the watercourse.
 For more information about who is responsible for the flood risk management from different sources, see our flood risk responsibilities section, or visit GOV.UK for details.

 If you show a lack of maintenance or have carried out changes to the watercourse that cause or contribute to flooding, you may have to pay for the damages and could face legal action or action taken by the relevant risk management authority.

 You have a responsibility to report flooding from your watercourse.
 If the flooding is from an ordinary watercourse, contact your local council.
 If the flooding is from a main river, contact the Environment Agency Incident hotline on 0800 80 70 60.
 This is a 24 hour service and should be used to report flooding, blockages, pollution, changes in flow, and damaged banks.